-Figure 3: Inequality trends using different within tax data income definitions Source: Aggregated Tax Statistics from FTA
+Figure 4: Inequality trends using different within tax data income definitions Source: Aggregated Tax Statistics (FTA)

 Using micro tax data from Bern, we are able to quantify how much Gini coefficients calculated with taxable income deviate from a coefficient based on disposable income.
 We additionally provide a time series based on total income, to be able to relate differences either to deductions or to taxes.
+Figure 4 shows, that the Gini coefficient based on taxable income are in general highest and the difference between the theoretically more sound disposable income (total income after taxes and private transfer) and the often available taxable income is huge (roughly ∆ 0.1 each year).
+Surprising is the fact, that a bigger part of the difference is explained by deductions, while an inequality reduction through progressive taxation is present, but has a comparably lower impact.